jhauberg/cards.py/CONTRIBUTING.md

  * Not end with a period

 If it's tough to write a good commit message, it might be a symptom of being better suited as several smaller commits.

+## Make a test

+When you fix something, make sure it doesn't break something else.

+Before submitting anything, you should try running the tests from the [test](test) directory (or at least the ones applicable to your fix) and ensure that everything looks right.